FaisalAbusharar/CVDA/README.md

 ## 🔧 Upcoming Features

 - Remote image sending to your PC
-- Copy text directly to your PC’s clipboard
 - Retrieve current clipboard contents remotely
 - Kill specific running applications by command
 - User-locked protection (commands can only be run by you).